keenanhi/keenanhi.github.io/blog/about/_posts/2016-12-01-What-Is-Mastering.md

 * great in any space,
 * and loud,

-while still retaining the overall style and vision of the original mix.
+while still retaining the overall style, vision, and dynamics of the original mix.
 This requires a vast amount of technical know-how as well as objective, experienced ears.

-Our mastering process at Get Mastered has 6 important steps:
+Our mastering process at Get Mastered includes 6 important steps:

 [Step 1 - Getting to know YOU](#step-1---getting-to-know-you)
 <br>